Pittsburgh Motorcycle Accident Lawyers

 Schedule a Free Initial Consultation with Our Experienced Pittsburgh Motorcycle Accident Lawyers Today

 At Goodrich & Geist, P.C., we provide all potential clients with a free initial consultation so that we can evaluate your case and learn more about how your motorcycle accident has impacted your life.
-To learn more about your legal right to compensation following a Pittsburgh area motorcycle accident, call or contact our skilled personal injury team today.
+To learn more about your legal right to compensation following a motorcycle accident, call or contact our skilled Pittsburgh motorcycle accident lawyers today.

 While wearing a helmet is always advisable for your own safety, you do not legally have to wear a helmet while riding a motorcycle in Pennsylvania if you are at least 21 years old and have been licensed to drive a motorcycle for at least two years.
 In the alternative, you may ride without a helmet if you have completed an approved course designed to ensure motorcycle safety (passengers on motorcycles are not subject to this requirement and may ride without a helmet if they are at least 21 years old).

 We can work with forensic experts who specialize in accident reconstruction to gather evidence as to what happened in your accident.
 In other cases, we can present evidence regarding your driving record and any evidence that you have completed a motorcycle safety class.
 We can also challenge the other driver’s safety record and attempt to gain evidence as to what might have been happening in that driver’s vehicle at the time of the accident—including whether that driver was using his or her phone.
 Remember, you are not automatically considered at fault for the accident simply because you were driving a motorcycle.
 While every case is different, we will work to locate various forms of evidence to use in your favor.